Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 description: Spell Research
 ---

-This page was taken from the Ultimate Skyrim Reddit Sub and has been posted Verbatim .

 Spell Research can be somewhat intimidating to new players, so I thought I would share what I’ve learned so far.
 Thank you to <a href="https://www.reddit.com/u/Alexandregd" target="_blank" rel="noopener noreferrer">u/Alexandregd <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a> for creating this very useful[ reference sheet](/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Spells)), and to all the users who have contributed to it.
 The 'cheat' sheet makes the mod more accessible to newcomers, since the in-game guides do not provide sufficient information.
 Without such a reference, the amount of guesswork involved in composing spells can be too prohibitive.